What Are the Disadvantages of Cedar Siding? 7 Real Problems

 3. Vulnerability to Moisture and Rot

 Despite cedar's natural rot resistance (from its oils), it's not rot-proof — especially in Minnesota.
 Our freeze-thaw cycles drive moisture deep into wood grain, and when cedar's natural oils deplete over time (typically after 10–15 years), the wood becomes increasingly vulnerable.
-I've removed 20-year-old cedar that looked fine from 10 feet away but was soft and punky behind the paint.

 Most common failure points: Bottom courses near grade, areas behind downspouts, anywhere caulking has failed, and north-facing walls that stay damp longer.